Our latest research finds that Ireland provides fertile soil for growing companies, with the Irish Growth Economy outpacing that of the UK.

 Key findings of the research are:

-- The Growth Economy is relatively stronger in Ireland than is the case in the UK.
+- Proportionally to their respective economies and populations, the Growth Economy in Ireland is much bigger than in the UK.

-- Companies in the Growth Economy in Ireland come from all sectors of the economy.
+- Companies in the Irish Growth Economy operate in all sectors.

-- While companies in this sector are concentrated in Dublin, there is strong growth in other regions with counties Limerick, Meath, Kerry and Wexford featuring prominently.
+- While Irish businesses in the Growth Economy are concentrated in Dublin, there is strong growth in other regions, with counties Limerick, Meath, Kerry and Wexford featuring prominently.

 Speaking today, Leo Casey, head of BGF in Ireland said: “The strength of this sector of the economy is no accident.
 It is a consequence of long-standing industrial policy where major multinationals were encouraged to set up operations in Ireland and their presence helped develop a dynamic ecosystem of smaller businesses supplying their needs, learning from them and venturing forth themselves.”